operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 ### Check if your project is multi-group

-Before we start to create the APIs, check if your project has more than one group such as : `foo.example.com/v1` and `crew.example.com/v1`.
-If you intend to work with multiple groups in your project, then to change the project's layout to support multi-group, run the command `operator-sdk edit --multigroup=true`
+Before we start creating the APIs, check if your project has more than one group such as: `foo.example.com/v1` and `crew.example.com/v1`.
+If you intend to work with multiple groups in your project, then run the command `operator-sdk edit --multigroup=true` to change the project's layout to support multi-group.

 **Note:** In multi-group projects, APIs are defined in `apis/<group>/<version>` and controllers are defined in `controllers/<group>`.
-For further information see the [Single Group to Multi-Group][multigroup-kubebuilder-doc]
+For further information see [Single Group to Multi-Group][multigroup-kubebuilder-doc].

 ### Migrate APIs and Controllers